StephenThompson/RhinoCommon-Coding-Challenge-2024/README.md

+# Additional Changes Overview
+- Changed plugin to be accessible as a panel.
+- Will now modify a block definition instead of directly adding boxes to the active doc.
+- Can change which block definition to modify.
+- Removed Recenter Camera (no longer required now that the plugin no longer prevents interaction with Rhino).

+I spent an additional 7-8 hrs on the changes.
+The first half of which was spent on changing the plugin to use panels instead of windows.
+The second half was spent modifying the plugin to store boxes in blocks and manage those blocks.

 # Changes Overview
 - Implemented in WinForms.
 - Requested: Add, Delete last, Delete All, Statistics (Number of blocks, total volume and area), commenting.